 When you find a dish like benachin mentioned in the same train of thought as Nelson Mandela, it’s invariably a good sign.

-Dubbed one of the 7 Wonders of Africa in a tongue-and-cheek reference to Mandela, Cape Town and Senegalese hair twists, it should thus be no surprise that the origin of benachin – a West African tomato-soaked rice dish known also as jollof rice elsewhere – remains hotly debated throughout West Africa.
+Dubbed one of the 7 Wonders of Africa in a tongue-in-cheek reference to Mandela, Cape Town and Senegalese hair twists, it should thus be no surprise that the origin of benachin – a West African tomato-soaked rice dish known also as jollof rice elsewhere – remains hotly debated throughout West Africa.

 Benachin: The One-Pot Wonder